dlight/todomd/BACKLOG.md

-# Those things are up next, but for now they are just cluttering TODO.md
+# Those things will eventually be done, but for now they are just cluttering TODO.md

 ### Operations
 - [ ] Add a new task